 - Refined Sunflower Oil to fry

 Moyen – Moyen means adding fat to the flour while making dough to create layers of crispiness.
-The fat is added to the flour at first and rubbed into it, and then the dough is made with the addition of water or any other liquid.
+The fat is added to the flour at first and rubbed into it, and then the dough is made with water or any other liquid.
 Over several trials, I have found that vanaspati ghee is the best for this purpose, even better than normal ghee.
-But it is totally OK to replace vanaspati in this recipe with ghee or oil or your choice.
+But it is OK to replace vanaspati in this recipe with ghee or oil or your choice.

 You can easily make the filling ahead and cool it down before storing it in an air-tight container in your fridge.
 It stays very well for almost a fortnight.
-In case you wish to use a portion of it, take some of it out and allow it to reach the room temperature.
-Keep the rest in the fridge.

 Since it takes some effort to prepare the filling, I often make a double batch of it.
 While I use half of it the same day, I keep the rest of it for some other time over the next few days.

 Have you tried this recipe?
 I would love to hear about it.
+Please leave a comment and star rating if you loved my recipes.
+It would help this post to reach more readers.
+Thank you!

 Radhaballavi is a Bengali kachori recipe where the stuffing is made of white lentils or urad dal, khoya and a couple of spices.
 This is a Bengali dal puri recipe, often reserved for special occasions where it gets served with Aloo Dum and/or Cholar Dal.